wilcoxeg/fsl_invar/README.md

-# fsl_invar
-Few Shot Learning and Syntactic Invariance for Neural LMs
+# Few Shot Learning and Syntactic Invariance for Neural LMs